pedrohrb7/Searching4/README.md

 #### `Details`:
 - isUserVerified = true - verified icon get primary(Material-Ui) color
-- Button 'See More' refers to original post not to the retweeted post
+- Button 'See More' refers to the original post not to the retweeted post

 ### `About API`